rbisdorff/Digraph3/docSphinx/tutorial.rst

    .. _solution file: _static/officeChoice.xml1BYyGVwV866hSNZoSolution.html

-Here, we find confirmed that alternative *D*, indeed, appears to be the most convincing best choice candidate.
+Here, we find confirmed again that alternative *D*, indeed, appears to be the most significant best choice candidate.

 Yet, what about alternative *G*, the other good compromise best choice we have noticed from the performance heatmap shown above?

 Computing a strict best choice recommendation .............................................

-When comparing the performances of alternatives *D* and *G*, we notice that, with the given preference discrimination thresholds, alternative *G* is actually **certainly** *at least as good as* alternative *D* ( r(*G* outranks *D*) = 100%).
+When comparing the performances of alternatives *D* and *G* on a pairwise perspective, we notice that, with the given preference discrimination thresholds, alternative *G* is actually **certainly** *at least as good as* alternative *D* ( r(*G* outranks *D*) = 100%).
     >>> g.showPairwiseComparison('G','D')
     *------------  pairwise comparison ----*
     Comparing actions : (G, D)